About the Quality Manual

 It is the Head of School's responsibility to keep his/her School's practice under review and in line with the Quality Manual.
-Compliance with the Quality Manual is checked by the University School Review teams.
+Compliance with the Quality Manual is checked by the University Periodic Review process.
 The Head of School may delegate those responsibilities but where this is the case it should be formally documented and appropriate protocols established.
 Where autonomy has been granted to another unit by the Head of School, the School still has responsibility to exercise a general monitoring function to ensure that the policies and procedures in the Quality Manual are being executed.

 (c) Delegation and Sharing of Responsibility particularly in relation to International Campuses